 Macleans Beach and Island Sanctuary

 Maclean Beach is easy walking distance from the Deniliquin CBD and is one of Australia’s largest inland beaches.
 A great spot to swim, picnic, water ski or just relax.
-Then take a peaceful walk along riverfront from McLean Beach to Island Sanctuary, natural bushland island that has been formed by the Edward River flowing through the centre of town.
-The Island Sanctuary includes unique native flora including 4 hectares of natural river red gum forest and fauna, including kangaroos and over 100 v
+Take a peaceful walk along the riverfront from McLean Beach to Island Sanctuary, a natural bushland island that has been formed by the Edward River flowing through the centre of town.
+The Island Sanctuary has unique native flora including 4 hectares of natural river red gum, kangaroos, emus, possums and numerous species of birds.

 Peppin Heritage Centre

 Explore the Peppin Heritage Centre and discover Deniliquin’s pastoral history.
 Enjoy a country style lunch at Clancy’s of Conargo, and sample a selection of delightful wines from grapes produced on a Riverina plains vineyard.
 Experience ‘life on the farm’ on a guided tour around a mixed farming enterprise at ‘East Tolans’, garden tours of our local farms with morning tea & lunch provided.

 Deniliquin Ute Muster